AdvancedPhotonSource/cohere/docs/source/define_alg_seq.rst

     algorithm_sequence = "2* (20*ER + 180*HIO) + 2* (20*ERpc + 180*HIOpc) + 20*ERpc"

 config_rec:
 | shrink_wrap_trigger = [1, 3]
 | lowpass_trigger = [0, 2, 130]

 | In this example the program will run:
 | twice 20 iterations with ER algorithm and modulus and 180 iterations with HIO algorithm and modulus,
 | followed by twice 20 iterations with ER algorithm and partial coherence modulus and 180 iterations with HIO algorithm and partial coherence modulus,
 | followed by 20 iterations with ER algorithm and partial coherence modulus.
-| In addition, based on the triggers configuration, every three iterations starting from first, for the rest of the run, the shrink wrap operation will be applied,
+| In addition, based on the triggers configuration, every three iterations starting from the first, for the rest of the run, the shrink wrap operation will be applied,
 | and every two iterations, starting at the beginning, until iteration 130, the lowpass operation will be applied.

 | example2: